EberlyODL/phys010sjv11/electric_field_and_currents.md

 ### External Resources

-- Watch this video about a [dissectible leyden jar](http://youtu.be/9ckpQW9sdUg).
+- Watch this video about a <a href="https://www.youtube.com/watch?v=9ckpQW9sdUg&feature=youtu.be" target="_blank">dissectible leyden jar</a>.
 Benjamin Franklin was the first to show that you can dissect a leyden jar touch all its parts and still discharge it later on!